opsit-io/opsit-explang-docs/docs/explang-lisp.md

 ```

 The NIL you see at the end is not printed out by the code in the loop.
-They’re the return values of the iteration expressions.
+They're the return values of the iteration expressions.
 One can give
 one additional argument that will be computed after end of the iteration
 and used as return value.